Transiting Exoplanet Survey Satellite: Project timeline

-The first light image was made on 7 August 2018, and released publicly on September 17, 2018.
+The first light image was made on 7 August 2018, and released publicly on 17 September 2018.

 TESS completed its commissioning phase at the end of July and the science phase officially started on 25 July 2018.

 For the first two years of operation TESS monitored both the southern (year 1) and northern (year 2) celestial hemispheres.
 During its nominal mission TESS tiles the sky in 26 separate segments, with a 27.4-day observing period per segment.
 The first southern survey was completed in July 2019.
 The first northern survey finished in July 2020.

 A 27-month First Extended mission ran until September 2022.
 A second extended mission will run approximately additional three years.

 Instruments

 The sole instrument on TESS is a package of four wide-field-of-view charge-coupled device (CCD) cameras.
 Each camera features four low-noise, low-power 4 megapixel CCDs created by MIT Lincoln Laboratory.
 The four CCDs are arranged in a 2 x 2 detector array for a total of 16 megapixels per camera and 16 CCDs for the entire instrument.
 Each camera has a 24° × 24° field of view, a 100 mm effective pupil diameter, a lens assembly with seven optical elements, and a bandpass range of 600 to 1000 nm.
 The TESS lenses have a combined field of view of 24° × 96° (2300 deg2, around 5% of the entire sky) and a focal ratio of f/1.4.
 The ensquared energy, the fraction of the total energy of the point-spread function that is within a square of the given dimensions centered on the peak, is 50% within 15 × 15 μm and 90% within 60 × 60 μm.
 For comparison, Kepler's primary mission only covered an area of the sky measuring 105 deg2, though the K2 extension has covered many such areas for shorter times.

+The four telescopes in the assembly each have a 10.5-cm diameter lens entrance aperture, with a f/1.4 focal ratio, with a total of seven lenses in the optical train.